 Personal statement in memory of

-'Ce n'est pas toi' [snépâtwé], said Gaston the first time I met him at the airport in Göteborg, 'je t'imaginais beaucoup plus vieux' [chtimaginai baoucou pu vieu].
+See also Line Greniers speech in memory of Gaston'Ce n'est pas toi' [snépâtwé], said Gaston the first time I met him at the airport in Göteborg, 'je t'imaginais beaucoup plus vieux' [chtimaginai baoucou pu vieu].
 I might have taken this as a complement under other circumstances but did not because, from our correspondence and phone calls, I had imagined Gaston as 'beaucoup plus jeune'.
-What I mean is that although his physical appearance on that occasion was indeed that of a man in his mid fifties, as he was then and I am now, his attitude to music, culture, knowledge and life in general - but especially music! - was that of someone much more open and enthusiastic than you would generally associate with someone of his age then, or mine now.
+What I mean is that although his physical appearance on that occasion was indeed that of a man in his mid fifties, as he was then and I am now, his attitude to music, culture, knowledge and life in general - but music! - was that of someone much more open and enthusiastic than you would generally associate with someone of his age then, or mine now.
 But in Gaston there seemed to be little or nothing of the world-weary, disillusioned or jaded fifty-five-year-old.

 Gaston knew that he knew something others didn't.
 He also knew intuitively that this knowledge and experience was worth something to others.
 Gaston played a pivotal, and much underestimated, role in the creation of a music which late twentieth-century Québécois could call their own.
 During the heyday of the PQ, he arranged, co-wrote, and produced many of the songs which became part of the patrimoine culturelle des québécois.
 He recorded his discrete but highly effective piano parts, toured, performed and worked closely with Gilles Vigneault.
 These were important times for the people of Québec, the struggle for national identity often hitting the headlines.
 But the movement in the music of that movement was just as much Rochon as Vigneault and it was not so much out of self-vindication as out of concern for the way musical skill, care and creativity all contribute so much to the cultural and political context in which and for which they are produced that Gaston had decided to write his thesis Le processus compositionnel as a témoinage.